leo-buneev/medbay/README.md

 # Medbay (medbay)

-Your one-stop shop for all medical needs
+Your one-stop shop for all medical needs.

+A fun little project done over weekend for Hack2Normal hackathon in Prague.

 ## Install the dependencies
 ```bash